 The ACOE has performed extensive studies and has identified geographic areas of higher-, medium- and lower-quality aquatic resources within the Southern Orange County area.
-The SAMP proposes the development of three additional, abbreviated permitting processes-generally for lesser-quality aquatic resource impacts to WoUS: 1) an expedited Regional General Permit (RGP), which could be issued for projects outside of the RMV Planning Area that result in up to 0.5 acre of temporary impacts (of which up to 0.1 acre may be vegetated with predominantly native wetland or riparian vegetation) in lower quality aquatic resource areas; 2) a Letter of Permission (LOP), which could be issued for projects that result in less than 0.1 acre of permanent impacts to higher- or medium-quality aquatic resource areas, or any area of low-quality aquatic resource (except

-Permit-LOP process that would be established for projects within the RMV Planning Area, an area where extensive project delineations have been performed.
+The SAMP proposes the development of three additional, abbreviated permitting processes - generally for lesser-quality aquatic resource impacts to WoUS: 1) an expedited Regional General Permit (RGP), which could be issued for projects outside of the RMV Planning Area that result in up to 0.5 acre of temporary impacts (of which up to 0.1 acre may be vegetated with predominantly native wetland or riparian vegetation) in lower quality aquatic resource areas; 2) a Letter of Permission (LOP), which could be issued for projects that result in less than 0.1 acre of permanent impacts to higher- or medium-quality aquatic resource areas, or any area of low-quality aquatic resource (except mitigation sites and/or channelization of a major streamcourse); and 3) a long-term Individual Permit-LOP process that would be established for projects within the RMV Planning Area, an area where extensive project delineations have been performed.
 Projects that do not meet the issuance criteria mentioned above would need to pursue Individual Permits.
 Additionally, a comprehensive aquatic resources conservation program for the RMV Planning Area will be established as part of the SAMP.